Jackson–Medgar Wiley Evers International Airport: Past air service

+For decades, Delta was the primary air carrier to serve Jackson, from the airline's inception in the 1920s.
 The first jets scheduled to Jackson were Delta Convair 880s in late 1963, Newark-Birmingham-Jackson-Shreveport-Dallas and back.
 In 1973 Delta Boeing 727s flew nonstop to Atlanta, Birmingham, Dallas/Ft.
 Worth, Monroe (LA), Montgomery (AL), Memphis, Meridian (MS), New Orleans, and Shreveport, which continued for some time afterward.
 In the mid-1980s, Delta 727s and McDonnell Douglas DC-9s flew nonstop to Atlanta, Dallas/Ft Worth, Memphis, Mobile, Monroe, and Shreveport.
 In October 1991 Delta had nonstop 727s, DC-9s and McDonnell Douglas MD-88s to its hubs in Atlanta, Cincinnati, and Dallas/Ft Worth, in addition to Baton Rouge, Birmingham, Monroe, and Shreveport.
-Delta reduced its flights in the 1990s and 2000s; in 2013 it flew only to Atlanta from Jackson.
+This was augmented between 1993 and 1998 by Delta Boeing 757s to Atlanta, Birmingham, and Dallas/Ft Worth, the largest commercial jets possible for the airport runways to accommodate.
+Delta reduced its flights thereafter: by 2004 Delta flew to just Atlanta and Cincinnati, the latter only through subsidiary Comair, and since 2013 it has served only Atlanta directly from Jackson.

 In the 1960s Southern Airways Martin 404s connected Jackson with Natchez, Vicksburg, Greenwood, Columbus, Laurel, and New Orleans, but in the next decade Southern replaced these with DC-9s.
 In the 1970s Southern flew to Memphis, Atlanta, Greenville, Mississippi and Mobile, but after it merged with North Central Airlines in 1979 to form Republic Airlines it flew only to Memphis and left completely by 1984.
 In the 1970s Jackson had direct Convair 600s to Houston–Intercontinental, Alexandria, Louisiana, and Baton Rouge on Texas International Airlines.